 Church members use the buttons as a sacrament and in religious teaching sessions.
 Care of peyote cacti is similar to most cacti.
 Grow them in a half and half mix of coconut husk and pumice.
-Restrict water after seedlings establish and keep the plants in indirect sun where temperatures are between 70 and 90 degrees Fahrenheit (21 to 32 C.).
+Restrict water after seedlings establish and keep the plants in indirect sun where temperatures are between 70 and 90 degrees F. (21-32 C.).

 A few words on peyote cultivation

 An interesting bit of peyote plant info is the form of documentation necessary to grow it.

 - You must be in Arizona, New Mexico, Nevada, Oregon, or Colorado.

 - You must be a member of the NAC and at least 25% First Nations.